We are always looking for people to support the school to reach as many English language learners within the Ealing and wider community.

 You can find out more about our volunteering roles below - get in touch with us if you're interested in becoming a volunteer.

 Our teachers come from a wide range of backgrounds and we welcome people from all walks of life.
 You don't need any teaching experience to volunteer with us.

-Volunteer teachers are required to commit to either a Monday or a Wednesday evening and stay with the school for a minimum of two academic terms.
+Volunteer teachers are required to commit to either a Monday or a Wednesday evening .
 We don't have classes during school holidays.

-For new volunteer teachers, we provide a free teacher training programme, which runs twice a year (starting in September and January) for eleven weeks.
+For teachers without adult ELT experience, we provide a free teacher training programme, which runs twice a year (starting in September and January) for eleven weeks.
 The programme is run by an experienced teacher, who will cover the fundamentals of delivering an English language lesson and teach you everything from lesson planning to classroom management.